A Practical Guide

 Finally, the shop has become a working museum where people can have hands on experience and learn about railroad technology and model building.
 We have worked hard to make the Railroad intrinsically valuable as a community resource and so far, feedback and enthusiasm, tells us that we are succeeding.

-Almost the entire railroad is on Common land where it will enjoy a right of way.
+Almost the entire railroad is on Common land where it enjoys a right of way.
 A small, but critical portion, is on the parcel that Breidablick sits on that Liz Bicknell now owns.